l-cheung/l-cheung.github.io/_posts/hiking/appalachian_2017_2019/2017-04-22-days-18-23-through-the-smoky-mountains.md

 >
 >⁃ Silas

-We enter the Smoky Mountains less than a mile outside town, depositing our permits in the thru-hiker registration box.
+Less than a mile later, we deposit our permits in the hiker registration box by the Smoky Mountains sign.

 <figure>
     <img src="{{site.baseurl}}/assets/blog_images/hiking/at_2017_2019/north_carolina_tennessee/day18-23/silas_smokies_start.JPG"/>